olajumoke-debby/SQL-Server-Project/README.md

 # SQL-Server-Project
-This repository gives an highlight of my project on writing queries with T-SQL using SQL Server Management Studio.
+This repository highlights my project on writing queries with T-SQL in SQL Server Management Studio.
+It includes examples of subqueries, views, functions, and stored procedures applied to different databases to extract and present useful information.